-Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village, with parents who were both born and raised in the East-Indies (where her grandparents had emigrated to at the beginning of the first World War) – with influences from Christianity, Buddhism, Hinduism, Islam Pantheism and Taoism.
+Born in 1944 in Amsterdam, Yoyo grew up in a nearby commuter village.
+Her parents were both born and raised in the East-Indies (where her grandparents had emigrated to after the first World War), where they grew up with influences from Christianity, Taoism, Buddhism, Hinduism, Islam and Animism.

 The divorce of her parents in 1950 left her mother with four children: she was the eldest (6), the youngest just born.

 Pain of separation

-The pain of this irreparable separation may be at the origin of her search later in life for something that could bridge seemingly irreconcilable opposites.
+The pain of this irrepairable separation may have been the origin of her search later in life for something that could bridge seemingly irreconcilable opposites.

 After high school and a a teacher degree of French language and literature, her work as assistent to the director of the Modern Art Museum in The Hague led her to embracing the Arts herself: painting appeared to be a wonderful means of expression that helped her to come to terms with her existential struggle.

 Creativity and Passion

-After finishing Art School in Arnhem she received a scholarship for the Academia Sztuk Pięknych in Cracow and later – after having been initiated by her spiritual teacher Bhagwan Shree Rajneesh (Osho) in 1979 – was awarded a first prize for European painting in Bruxelles.
+Four years after finishing Art School in Arnhem Yoyo received a scholarship for the Academia Sztuk Pięknych in Cracow and later was awarded a first prize for European painting in Bruxelles.

 This is when her work with people began.
 In her painting classes she found that (chronic) physical tension often blocked creative unfolding.
 Looking for ways to relax the body she discovered deep holistic bodywork as a means to release chronic tensions and integrate undigested emotions.
 By the end of the eighties she had finished her training Postural Integration at the School for Body & Soul and started her own practice.
 After that she trained to become a Neuro-Emotional therapist and during ten years studied Mind Management with Star’s Edge in Florida, completing the Professional and Wizard courses.

 Self unfolding and the Art of Living